ALCC01/reddit-suspicious-accounts/README.md

 ## Legal

 Comment releases [have been a thing for a long time][4].
-All information provided were public available and searchable as of the extraction.
+All information provided were publicly available and searchable as of the extraction.
 No data is apparently classifiable as PPI.
 Nothing in the [Reddit API TOS][5] explicitly prohibits harvesting publicly available data.
 All legal stuff should be directed at inbox [/at/] albertocoscia [/dot/] me.

 Where applicable, this data is released under a [CC0][6] license and is public domain.